CIS-7000-sp25/usd-structure/README.md

 The directory contains an example asset (`campfire`) that has been restructured to fit the new guidelines.

 ## How does it fit into our pipeline?
-The contents of this directory will be placed in an Amazon S3 bucket. i.e. `Assets`, `Assemblies`, `DCCs` will be "sub-buckets" under the top-level.
+The contents of this directory, along with all of our existing assets restructured and ported inside, will be placed in an Amazon S3 bucket. i.e. `Assets`, `Assemblies`, `DCCs` will be "sub-buckets" under the top-level.

 ## Folder Structure Overview